Skip to main content

 Festive

-Layers of thin phyllo dough filled with chopped walnuts and sweetened with honey or sugar syrup.
-Armenian version often uses more cinnamon and cardamom than Turkish or Greek versions.
-Cut into diamond shapes, served at special occasions and holidays.
+Layers of thin phyllo filled with chopped walnuts and soaked in honey or sugar syrup.
+The Armenian version tends to lean harder on cinnamon and cardamom than its Turkish or Greek counterparts.
+It's cut into diamonds and brought out for holidays and special occasions.

 vegetarianContains: WheatContains: Tree NutsContains: Dairy